ckirch8/ckirch8.github.io/docs/_posts/2020-09-22-NFL-touch-shares-week-2.markdown

 # Bengals

 Mixon still dominated the rush attempts and got a little more targets out of the backfield too this week, but Gio Bernard still held down his role as the 3rd down and late game pass catcher.
 Burrow went to the tight ends a ton in week 2, 15 targets in all.
 Drew Sample will be someone to watch after the Uzomah injury.
-AJ Green is still depended on heavily, and Tyler boyd remains the clear second receiver.
+AJ Green is still depended on heavily, and Tyler Boyd remains the clear second receiver.

 ## AFC South